youwen5/web/routes/+the-web-is-insane.typ

 == hypermedia is a great idea

-Are you actually building a web *app*?
+Are you actually building a proper web *app*?
 Like, a photo editor or something?
-If so, a framework is likely the right way to go.
-If you are instead building a plain old content-focused web#strong[site], presumably you are there to present some information in a compelling fashion.
+Then this probably doesn't apply to you.
+Otherwise, if you are instead building a plain old content-focused web#strong[site], presumably you are there to present some information in a compelling fashion.
 You don't necessarily need all the systems a framework gives you to implement reactivity, because you aren't